Use Email message filtering and correlation to specify which emails are tracked

 In the email To field, all of the records of email-enabled entities with the email address will be listed.

-How model-driven apps in Dynamics 365 use tracking tokens
+How customer engagement apps use tracking tokens

 By default, the tracking token feature is turned on.